Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Abundance of knowledge does not teach men to be wise.
+> If you want to be happy, set a goal that commands your thoughts, liberates your energy, and inspires your hopes.

 <!-- QUOTE_END -->